 DMO (Destination Marketing Organization or Officer) – Industry term designating a regional tourism association and / or a tourism office that promotes and represents a destination.

-Escorted Group Tour - A prearranged group tour developed and managed by a tour operator, receptive tour operator or travel agent.
+Escorted Group Tour - A prearranged group tour developed and managed by a tour operator, receptive tour operator or travel agency.
 A tour guide accompanies the group on the tour and handles all logistical matters.

 FAM trip - A tourist excursion sponsored by suppliers of products and services of the industry.
 The goal is to discover and promote a region.
-Create business opportunities with tour operators and travel agents and aims to increase their sales for a given destination.
+Create business opportunities with tour operators and travel agencies and aims to increase their sales for a given destination.